-- The East Sussex Record Office is located in Lewes.
+- The East Sussex Record Office is located at The Keep at Falmer, near Brighton.
 It holds material for the Archdeaconry of Lewes, present-day East Sussex, and therefore generally holds historical material only for East Sussex parishes.

 - An on-line catalogue for some of the collections held by the ESRO is available under the Access to Archives (A2A) project.

 - The West Sussex Record Office is located in Chichester.
 Because it hold the records of the Diocese of Chichester, which covers the whole of Sussex, it has church records relating to both parts of Sussex.